A topic from the subject of Analytical Chemistry in Chemistry.

 1. Determining Moisture Content

-2. Add a weighed sample of food to the petri dish.
+2. Add a weighed sample of food (approximately 5-10g) to the petri dish (Wsample+dish).

-4. Remove the petri dish from the oven and allow it to cool.
+4. Remove the petri dish from the oven and allow it to cool to room temperature in a desiccator.

 Calculating Moisture Content

-5. Insert the pH electrode into the solution and take a reading.
+5. Insert the calibrated pH electrode into the solution and record the pH reading.

 1. Prepare a food sample by homogenizing it in a blender.

-4. Analyze the chromatogram to identify and quantify the pesticides present in the food sample.
+5. Analyze the chromatogram to identify and quantify the pesticides present.
+This involves comparing retention times and peak areas to standards.

 Significance:

-This experiment provides hands-on experience with analytical chemistry techniques that are used in the food industry to ensure the quality and safety of food products.
-Students will learn how to determine the moisture content of a food sample, measure the pH of a food sample, and detect the presence of pesticides in a food sample.
-This knowledge is essential for anyone working in the food industry, including food scientists, quality control personnel, and regulatory inspectors.
+This experiment provides hands-on experience with analytical chemistry techniques crucial for food quality and safety assurance.
+Students learn to determine moisture content, measure pH, and (conceptually) detect pesticides.
+This knowledge is essential for food scientists, quality control personnel, and regulatory inspectors.
+Note that pesticide analysis requires advanced instrumentation and expertise and is presented here illustratively.

 Share on: